BottyGPT / DocsGPT deployment story

 - Document backup/restore (e.g. volume backup or export) and re-ingestion steps after restore.

-- If you add many sources or large docs, monitor disk and memory.
+- If we add many sources or large docs, monitor disk and memory.

 Deliverable: Vector DB running as part of the stack, persisted to a volume, with backup and re-ingestion documented.